 There might be other mistakes you’ve made as well, and an accountant can help sort it out.

-Dedicate a block of time to focus on getting your tax prep in order.
+There is a lot going on in today’s world.
+COVID-19 has upended many businesses and industries.
+Make sure to dedicate a block of time to get your 2019 tax prep in order, and if necessary, take advantage of the filing extension.
 Otherwise, you might find yourself with more loose ends to tie.

 Also make a plan for your business for 2020 by conducting a risk assessment and revising your business plans to meet the recent changes to the economic and business landscape.
 Keep an eye on all the government programs that will help small businesses deal with COVID-19 fallout, such as the SBA Economic Injury Disaster Loans, as well as state- and city-specific programs, which could include emergency loans, grants and other packages that will help your business and employees.

 During this hectic time, it is important to stay informed of announcements made by the IRS or of aid packages available from the government.
 Also use your time to streamline your tax prep, and keep this tax return checklist handy.

 If you would like help with your taxes, Incfile can assist.
 Our team of tax experts can help guide you as you file your 2019 annual tax returns and start planning for 2020.